-On May 26, 2022, the Company completed the acquisition of Pensando Systems, Inc. (Pensando), a leader in next-generation distributed computing, for a total purchase consideration of \$1.7 billion.
-The acquisition of Pensando and its leading distributed services platform expands the Company's ability to offer leadership solutions for cloud, enterprise, and edge customers.
+On May 26, 2022, the Company completed the acquisition of Pensando Systems, Inc. (Pensando) for a total purchase consideration of \$1.7 billion.
 The Company allocated the purchase price to \$349 million of identified intangible assets and \$208 million of other net assets, with the excess purchase price of \$1.1 billion recorded as goodwill.